intel/QAT_Engine/README.md

     linking against the Intel(R) QAT Driver HW Version 1.6 then this option must be enabled (disabled by default).

+Mandatory (when using the Intel&reg; Crypto Multi-buffer Library)

+--enable-multibuff_offload/--disable-multibuff_offload
+    Enable/Disable Intel(R) Multi-buffer offload feature.
+This flag needs to be enabled if Multi-buffer based software optimizations needs to be used.
+This flag when enabled uses Intel&reg; Crypto Multi-buffer library and include s from the default path (/usr/local).
+If the crypto_mb library is installed in the path other than the default then --with-multibuff_install_dir needs to be set with the path where its installed (disabled by default).

-Mandatory (when using the Intel&reg; IFMA Mutibuffer Library)
+Mandatory (when using the Intel&reg; Multi-Buffer Crypto for IPsec Library)

---with-multibuff_dir=/path/to/ifma_source
-    Specify the path to the source code of the Intel(R) IFMA Mutibuffer library.
-    This path is needed for compilation in order to locate the Intel(R) IFMA Multibuffer header files.
-If you do not specify this the build will fail.
-    For example if using Intel&reg; IFMA Mutibuffer library that was cloned from the ipp-crypto GitHub to `/ipp-crypto`, then you would use the following
-    setting: --with-multibuff_dir=/ipp-crypto/sources/ippcp/crypto_mb
+--enable-ipsec_offload/--disable-ipsec_offload
+    Enable/Disable Intel(R) IPsec offload.
+This flag needs to be enabled if IPsec based software optimizations needs to be used.
+This flag when enabled uses Intel&reg; IPsec library and headers from the default path (/usr).
+    If the Intel&reg; IPsec library is installed in the path other than the default then --with-ipsec_install_dir needs to be set with the path where its installed (disabled by default).

 Optional